Wusco/wuscochat-2/README.md

 # WuscoChat New
-This is where we develop Wusco Chat v2.
+This is where we develop WuscoChat v2.